 Imagine trying to convince a frightened child in a remote Odisha village that a needle prick is for their own good.
-This was the daily reality for the dedicated teams of Odisha’s Rashtriya Bal Swasthya Karyakram (RBSK).The challenge was immense: how do you scale a lifesaving how non-invasive hemoglobin test improved screening India when traditional methods are slow, intimidating, and logistically complex?
+This was the daily reality for the dedicated teams of Odisha’s Rashtriya Bal Swasthya Karyakram (RBSK).The challenge was immense:How can a lifesaving, non‑invasive hemoglobin test be scaled across India to enhance screening processes that are currently slow, intimidating, and logistically challenging?

 A pivotal shift began in July 2025, when the Odisha state officially onboarded a new tool.
 By September, a quiet revolution was underway in screening camps across all 30 districts of Odisha.
 Mobile health teams deployed EzeCheck(EzeRx Device), a pioneering non-invasive hemoglobin screening device, turning a dreaded procedure into a quick, painless check-up.
 This isn't just a pilot; it's an ongoing program integrated into the state's public health framework.
-Let's look at the data: with over 2.8 lakh individuals screened already, the story of efficiency, trust, and scale is being written in real-time.
-This case study uncovers exactly how this painless anemia test is reshaping rural health screening Odisha.
+Let's look at the data: with over 3 lakh+ individuals screened already, the story of efficiency, trust, and scale is being written in real-time.
+This case study uncovers exactly how this painless anemia test is reshaping rural health screening in Odisha.

 The Rashtriya Bal Swasthya Karyakram (RBSK) is a visionary national program aimed at the early identification and management of health issues in children from birth to 18 years.
 A core component is screening for anemia, a condition that silently impairs cognitive development and physical growth, affecting long-term potential.